SnoozeHub/snoozehub-backend/README.md

-SetProfilePic doesn't check if it is avif removeAccount remove only the account itself non optional values are assumed that are optional, it can crash
+SetProfilePic doesn't check if it is avif removeAccount remove only the account itself non optional values are assumed that are optional, it can crash add check if booking is valid with MinimumDaysNotice